Floyd family has faith in conviction, braces for difficult testimony and images

 "It's terrible sitting in there watching him knowing he's out on bond…," Philonise Floyd said.
 "I think he should be incarcerated right now."

-They said several witnesses came by to see the family briefly after their turn on the witness stand.
+They said several witnesses came by to see the family briefly after being on the stand.

-"They just wanted to say how sorry they was," Crump said, "and that they're praying …"

 Judeah Reynolds, who was 9 when she witnessed the incident, interacted with Floyd's daughter, and witness Donald Williams II stopped by briefly to see the family, Crump said.